alamehan/nice-list/README.md

   * [Chart](https://www.figma.com/community/plugin/734590934750866002/Chart) - Uses real or random data to create the most popular charts.
 16 types of charts.
   * [Wave & Сurve](https://www.figma.com/community/plugin/745971189153303901/Wave-%26-%D0%A1urve) - You can easily create a variety of waves and interesting patterns.
   * [Make Blob](https://www.figma.com/community/plugin/740172168964577201/Make-blob) - Make random blob and add it on your page.
 Set your complexity and contrast.
   * [Metaball](https://www.figma.com/community/plugin/743754408199479204/Metaball) - Metaball plugin generates 2D-Metaball shapes from circle objects.
+Open source project.
-  * [Dot Grid](https://www.figma.com/community/plugin/795474715778185230/Dot-Grid) - Easily generate beautiful dot grids for your Figma designs.
+  * [Dot Grid](https://www.figma.com/community/plugin/795474715778185230/Dot-Grid) - No need to create each individual dot and laying them out into a grid anymore.
   * [Autoflow](https://www.figma.com/community/plugin/733902567457592893/Autoflow) - Draw beautiful flows in Figma automagically.
 Autoflow makes it easy to draw flows.
   * [Pattern Hero](https://www.figma.com/community/plugin/740556241021336678/Pattern-Hero) - Enables you to place selected elements or frames in a grid to create patterns.
-  * [Hero Patterns for Figma](https://www.figma.com/community/plugin/743134103711120154/Hero-Patterns-for-Figma) - Brings the amazing collection of patterns called Hero patterns by Steve Schoger.
+  * [Hero Patterns for Figma](https://www.figma.com/community/plugin/743134103711120154/Hero-Patterns-for-Figma) - Brings the collection of patterns called Hero Patterns by Steve Schoger.

 * Shape Manipulation
   * [Swap](https://www.figma.com/community/plugin/739493471028643540/Swap) - Easily swap two selected objects.
 Keeps the original size of objects and their position.
   * [Simplify](https://www.figma.com/community/plugin/809139536998662893/Simplify) - Simplifies vector paths by automatically reducing and rearranging their line segments.
   * [Pencil Pal](https://www.figma.com/community/plugin/852436272709911555/Pencil-Pal) - Pencil Pal is for folks who want to get a little more out of the pencil tool.
+You can customize.
   * [To Path](https://www.figma.com/community/plugin/751576264585242935/To-Path) - Put any objects or text on a path.
 Make a curve, select an object, and watch the magic happen.
-  * [SkewDat](https://www.figma.com/community/plugin/741472919529947576/SkewDat) - You can skew anything & everything in sight within the comfort of everyone's.
+  * [SkewDat](https://www.figma.com/community/plugin/741472919529947576/SkewDat) - Live skew any shape and fine-tune with simple non-destructive controls.
+You need this.
   * [Roto](https://www.figma.com/community/plugin/733184376355671573/Roto) - Roto extrudes and rotates shapes in 3D.
 Select a shape, run Roto and play with Roto's properties.
   * [Sprinkle](https://www.figma.com/community/plugin/734501601239074381/Sprinkle) - Make it rain with confetti.
 Select your pieces of confetti and watch the magic happen.
   * [Confetti](https://www.figma.com/community/plugin/732876968584257019/Confetti) - Confetti for Figma lets anyone create gorgeous confetti patterns.
+Make it your own.
   * [Isometric](https://www.figma.com/community/plugin/741184519069077841/Isometric) - Isometric allows you to create isometric layers without manually having to set them up.
   * [Easometric](https://www.figma.com/community/plugin/750743440401413268/Easometric) - With Easometric it is really easy to create isometric layers & groups.
   * [Neumorphism](https://www.figma.com/community/plugin/810863251895788520/Neumorphism) - Create beautiful neumorphistic designs in just a few seconds.